wilbot3000/Liable-For-Damages/README.md

 otherwise, thanks for taking time out of your day to play my game (hopefully), and please comment any bugs that befall you!

+This game was developed from early July 2026 to late September, it took me, and only me, over 200 hours of blood sweat and tears to complete.
+There are so many things I would do differently, but this has been one of the best learning experiences of my life.

 Thanks again!